Is It Wrong to Try to Pick Up Girls in a Dungeon?: Anime

 An anime television series adaptation by J.C.Staff began airing the broadcast night of April 3, 2015.
 The opening theme is "Hey World" by Yuka Iguchi, and the ending theme is "Right Light Rise" by Kanon Wakeshima.
 Crunchyroll had previously streamed the series internationally outside Asia.
 Sentai Filmworks has licensed the anime for digital and home video release in North America with an English dub released in March 2017.
-In Southeast Asia, the anime is licensed by Muse Communication and airs on Aniplus Asia.
+In Southeast Asia, the anime airs on Aniplus Asia.
 An original video animation was released on December 7, 2016.

 A second season of the anime and an original film adaptation titled Is It Wrong to Try to Pick Up Girls in a Dungeon?: Arrow of the Orion (劇場版 ダンジョンに出会いを求めるのは間違っているだろうか ー オリオンの矢 ー, Danjon ni Deai o Motomeru no wa Machigatte Iru Darō ka ー Orion no Ya ー) were announced on February 18, 2018, during the GA Bunko 2018 Happyō Stage at Wonder Festival.
 The film was directed by Katsushi Sakurabi, written by Fujino Ōmori, with animation by J.C.Staff and music by Keiji Inai.
 The film was released on February 15, 2019, in Japan.
 The second season aired from July 13 to September 28, 2019.
 Hideki Tachibana replaced Yoshiki Yamakawa as the director of the second season.
 The rest of the cast and staff reprised their roles.
-The opening theme for the second season is "HELLO to DREAM" by Iguchi, and the ending theme is "Sayakana Shukusai" by Sora tob sakana.
-HIDIVE streamed a Dubcast for the second season.
+The opening theme for the second season is "Hello to Dream" by Iguchi, and the ending theme is "Sayakana Shukusai" by Sora tob sakana.
+Hidive streamed a dubcast for the second season.

 A third season of the anime series and an OVA episode were both announced on September 27, 2019.
 The second OVA episode was released on January 29, 2020.
 The third season was originally scheduled to start broadcasting in July 2020, but the anime production committee delayed the broadcast to "October or later" due to the effects of COVID-19.
 On July 4, 2020, it was announced that the third season was rescheduled to broadcast in October 2020.
 The third season aired from October 3 to December 19, 2020, and ran for 12 episodes.
-The opening theme for the third season is "Over and Over" by Iguchi, and the ending theme is "Evergreen" by sajou no hana.
+The opening theme for the third season is "Over and Over" by Iguchi, and the ending theme is "Evergreen" by Sajou no Hana.
 On December 18, 2020, a third OVA episode was announced, which was released on April 28, 2021.